Freight Shipping from Tulsa to Cleveland

 How much does it cost to ship freight from Tulsa to Cleveland?

-Full truckload (FTL) rates from Tulsa, OK to Cleveland, OH currently range from $2,382-$2,936 for a standard dry van load over the 1,108-mile route.
+Full truckload (FTL) rates from Tulsa, OK to Cleveland, OH currently range $2,382-$2,936 (roughly $2.16-$2.67 per mile over 1,108 miles).
 LTL shipments typically cost $809-$1,342 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tulsa to Cleveland?